uzairarif5/chitchat/README.md

 Versioning is done by using "npm version [new-version] --git-tag-version false".

+update 1.3.8:
+- Wait time for websocket to open is now 3 seconds.
+- exitroom alert is now defaulted to `true`.

 update 1.3.7:
 - Fixed overconstrained error, and removed the "websocket open" alert.